 - Stars and Stripes boast red blooms with white stripes.
-Its leaves are large and glossy, and its vines can attain a length of 12′ feet.
+Its leaves are large and glossy, and its vines can reach 12′ feet long.

 - Summer Snow’s flowers are very large and a dazzling white offset by glossy, dark green leaves.

 - Red Riding Hood produces impressive deep red flowers.

 - Ruby Star’s flowers are an exceptionally deep red shade.

-Yellow Delight (Pentalinon luteum) is not a true Mandevilla, but it is a good imposter.
+Yellow Delight (Pentalinon luteum) is not a true Mandevilla but a good imposter.
 It’s a low-growing shrub with jaunty yellow flowers that do very well as a hanging basket plant.